diegozea/BioSeq.jl/doc/Reference.md

 	Nucleotide8bit

-Type in development wrapping an `Uint8` for faster test over nucleotides sequences.
+Immutable type in development wrapping an `Uint8` for faster test over nucleotides sequences.
 The Bit-Level Coding Scheme is described on: [ Paradis, Emmanuel.
 "A Bit-Level Coding Scheme for Nucleotides."
 (2007). ](http://ape.mpl.ird.fr/misc/BitLevelCodingScheme_20April2007.pdf)

 	AminoAcid